Gonzasilva2022/Gonzasilva2022/README.md

 - 🔭 I’m currently working on The development of my new venture in Data Analytics leverages my recent training in Data Science.
 It involves integrating the realms of Artificial Intelligence, Big Data, and information visualization through platforms like PowerBi
 - 👯 I’m looking to collaborate on development of data-driven projects, tips, and general experiences related to data-driven projects, including geoinformation.
 - 🤔 I’m looking for help with innovation in the field of machine learning and Big Data, as they are constantly evolving
 - 💬 Ask me about Services in data analytics, geomarketing, among others.
 We can also discuss Geography, entrepreneurship, data analysis.
-And why not talk about sports like tennis or music, why not
+And why not talk about sports like tennis or music, why not?
 - 📫 How to reach me: Contact me directly via email at:<br>gonzalo.silva.robledo@gmail.com

 [![github](https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/github.svg)](https://github.com/Gonzasilva2022)

 [![linkedin](https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg)](https://www.linkedin.com/in/gonzasilva/)